trussworks/react-uswds/docs/contributing.md

 - [Prettier](https://prettier.io/), [TypeScript compilation](https://www.typescriptlang.org/), [eslint](https://eslint.org/) and [stylelint](https://stylelint.io/) are run on _staged files_ as a pre-commit hook
   - For an optimal developer experience, it's recommended that you configure your editor to run linting & formatting inline.
   - These checks will also be run on all files in CI, and must pass before the branch can be merged
-  - We also have set up [`commitizen`](https://commitizen.github.io/cz-cli/) CLI for making it easy to write standard commit messages.
-You can use `yarn commit` instead of `git commit` to start the commitizen prompt
 - [`standard-version`](https://github.com/conventional-changelog/standard-version) is used during releases to auto-generate version numbers and changelog based on PR title.
   - The version number is determined based on conventional commits - **[fix]** indicates a bug fix, **[feat]** indicates a minor bump. **[!]** or [BREAKING CHANGES] indicates a major bump.
 Be sure to use the correct spec.
-  - The [WIP] prefix can be used to indicate a pull request is still work in progress.
+  - The **[WIP]** prefix can be used to indicate a pull request is still work in progress.
 In this case, the PR title is not validated and the pull request lint check remains pending.
+  -  We have set up [`commitizen`](https://commitizen.github.io/cz-cli/) CLI for making it easy to write standard commit messages.
+You can use `yarn commit` instead of `git commit` to start the commitizen prompt
 - The project is configured to only allow [squash & merge](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) PR commits.
 - [dangerjs](https://github.com/danger/danger-js) is used to enforce several pull request standards, including:
   - Changes to package source code should include changes to tests.